 My hair has been an expression of confidence, culture, and connectedness since I emigrated from Jamaica in 1970.
 My new friends and I followed all the trends in braiding, Afros & pressed hair styles.

 By 2010, I was in senior management at a large tech company and became a president of their global Black employee organization.
-It was in this position of influence (and scrutiny) that I really wanted my hair to make a bold statement.
-Unfortunately, I found that options for middle-aged and older Black women who want to maintain a natural curly/kinky aesthetic (not too long, not too big, not too blond, not too straight, not too time-consuming) were hard to find.
-I felt compelled and equipped to create more choices for my tribe.
+It was in this position of influence (and scrutiny) that I really wanted my hair to be a bold affirmation of who I was and who I represented.